The Interspiritual Counseling Curriculum

 - Understanding spiritual attachment theory

 - Healthy boundaries

 - Healthy endings and termination<

 - Creating sustainable practice policies

 Over the two-year training, students are exposed to a broad overview of the psycho-spiritual approaches

-and modalities that currently exist in the eld, helping them grow an extensive toolbox of skills. the body of knowledge we present draws on numerous wisdom teachings, from the ancient to the cutting-edge, and helps cultivate spiritual maturation and depth of presence.
+and modalities, helping them grow an extensive toolbox of skills.
+The body of knowledge we present draws on numerous wisdom teachings, from the ancient to the cutting-edge, and helps cultivate spiritual maturation and depth of presence.

 Some of the competencies that are cultivated in depth throughout the two years are:

 Soul Encounters include presentations and experiential processes that develop and deepen students’ direct and intimate relationship with their own spiritual life.
 Spiritual counselors cannot companion someone on a meaningful journey without an engaged and active connection to Source.
 In this work, the practitioner is the vessel.
 In addition to the benefit of their own spiritual maturation, students also expand their understanding of the diverse ways others experience spirit.